CapucineBrft/PHYS512-tuto/FinalProject/README.md

 ### Part 4:
 The script for this part is "cosmology.py".
 The gif is "cosmo" and the plot of the energy is "energy_cosmo".
 I also included a plot of the intial density grid computed using the scale-invariant power spectrum, named "density_cosmo" (it is a collapsed 3D plot).

 The simulation does not behave the way I expected it to, as it doesn't form "filaments" in density.
-I couldn't find the reason why it behaves that way, but I suspect there is something wrong in my leapfrog method.
+I couldn't find the reason why it behaves that way, but I suspect there is something wrong in my periodic boundary conditions, as I have the same sort of problem in Part 3.